sa0azt/PiRadioInterface/README.md

 # PiRadioInterface v1.0

-A simple but hopefully effective interface for controlling your Repeater, Simplex Node, Remote TRX or similar via a Raspberry Pi board.
+A simple but effective interface for controlling your repeater, simplex node, remote transceiver or similar from a Raspberry Pi board using audio and I/O ports.

 Initially developed for duplex or simplex repeater control with SvxLink (http://www.svxlink.org/).